Hello, Goodbye: Release

 "Hello, Goodbye" was included on the American Magical Mystery Tour album, which Capitol Records compiled by adding five non-album singles tracks from 1967 to the six songs issued in most other countries on the double EP.
 In the Magical Mystery Tour film, which aired on British television on 26 December 1967, the song's coda plays over the end credits.
 "Hello, Goodbye" subsequently appeared on Beatles compilation albums such as 1967–1970 and 1.
 As part of EMI's policy of celebrating the 20th anniversary of each Beatles single, "Hello, Goodbye" was reissued in the UK in November 1987 and peaked at number 63 on the UK Singles Chart.
-"Hello, Goodbye" was released in America as "Hello Goodbye" on both the single and the parent LP.

 Promotional films

 The band made three promotional clips for "Hello, Goodbye".
 Filmed on 10 November 1967 at the Saville Theatre in London, a theatre leased by Epstein since 1966, the clips were directed by McCartney.
 The first one shows the Beatles dressed in their Sgt.
 Pepper uniforms, apart from a brief cut-away where the group are wearing their 1963-era matching collarless suits.
 In author John Winn's description of the three clips, this version shows the Beatles performing the song against a psychedelic backdrop, while over the coda they are joined on the stage by female hula dancers.
 Starr is seen playing a miniature drum kit and, unusually, Lennon appears without his granny glasses.
 In the second clip, the Beatles mime to the song dressed in more conventional attire and with the stage backdrop depicting a rural setting.
 The third version combines footage shot during these two scenes with the band playing the song before what Winn terms a "glittery pastel backdrop".

 In the US, the first promo for "Hello, Goodbye" was premiered on The Ed Sullivan Show on 26 November.
 Author Mark Hertsgaard describes the film as "a slapdash affair featuring the hula dancers that was salvaged only by some ludicrously spastic dancing by Lennon".
 Music critic Robert Christgau was also unimpressed; speculating in the May 1968 issue of Esquire on the content of the Magical Mystery Tour film, which had yet to air in America, Christgau wrote: "But if Paul McCartney's work on the film clip of 'Hello Goodbye' is any indication, we would be wise not to hope for too much."
 In his book Rock, Counterculture and the Avant-Garde, author Doyle Greene finds it significant that Starr's miniature bass drum lacks the familiar Beatles logo, and he interprets the band's waving to the viewer while dressed in their 1963 stage attire as the Beatles "waving 'goodbye' to the mop-top era and 'hello' to the counterculture".